solidity-labs-io/forge-proposal-simulator/docs/overview/use-cases.md

 ### OpenZeppelin Timelock Controller

-The [Timelock Proposal type](../guides/timelock-proposal.md) facilitates the creation of the scheduling and execution of calldata.
+The [Timelock Proposal](../guides/timelock-proposal.md) facilitates the creation of the scheduling and execution of calldata.
 It also allows developers to test the calldata by simulating the entire proposal lifecycle, from submission to execution, using foundry cheat codes to bypass the delay period.

 ### Gnosis Safe Multisig